tio/tio/README.md

 By default tio automatically connects to the provided device if present.
 If the device is not present, it will wait for it to appear and then connect.
-If the connection is lost (eg. device disconnects), it will wait for the device to reappear and then reconnect.
+If the connection is lost (eg. device is unplugged), it will wait for the device to reappear and then reconnect.
 However, if the `--no-autoconnect` option is provided, tio will exit if the device is not present or an established connection is lost.

 Tio features full bash autocompletion support.